jamesmfriedman/flagg/README.md

 Before you dive deeper into the documentation, here are some common scenarios you'll likely come across and how you can accomplish them with Flagg.

 - Use Case: I want to deploy an unfinished feature so I can start testing it
-- Solution: Use `sessionStore` and then enable the feature via your dev tools by setting `sessionStorage.setItem('ff.myNewFeature', true)` or by using the Flagg admin panel.
+- Solution: Use `sessionStore` and then enable the feature via your dev tools by setting `sessionStorage.setItem('ff_myNewFeature', true)` or by using the Flagg admin panel.

 ```javascript
 import {flagg, sessionStore} from 'flagg';